CaptainCoderOrg/Unity6-Workshop-TowerDefense-Site/Tower Defense Course/Lessons/15 - Turret Spawner.md

 If you switch to the **Game** tab or enter **Play Mode** you will no longer see your tiles.
 This is because the Camera does not render them.
 - [ ] Update the camera's `Culling Mask` to see the `Tile` layer

-### Camera Event Layer
+## Camera Event Layer
 By default, the Camera will detect all collision layers.

-### Challenge: HandleClickEvent
-Recall how the `TileCursor` listens to all tiles in your grid.
+This means that your mouse is being blocked by your turrets area of engagement collider.
+To fix this, you must change which layers the camera allows the mouse to interact with.
+This is called the Camera's Event Layer.

 Unfortunately, there is no way to set this in the **Inspector**.
 But, it is possible to modify the `Camera.eventMask` field using a script.

 - [ ] Read the Friendly Manual: [Unity - Scripting API: Camera.eventMask](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Camera-eventMask.html)
 - [ ] Read the Friendly Manual: [Unity - Scripting API: LayerMask](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/LayerMask.html)